ausmaster/VulnVault/README.md

 Requires Python 3.8+
 ## Usage
-By default, VulnVault will attempt to load a JSON configuration file located in the running directory called "config.json".
+By default, VulnVault will attempt to load a JSON configuration file located in the running directory called "config.json" (if it exists, else will use default values).
 This can changed with the `-c` or `--config` command option with the path to the configuration file.
 All values in configuration file will override the default values.
 Below are the available options for the configuration file.